lippard661/reportnew/README.md

 This version supports privilege separation on OpenBSD, macOS, and Linux, which requires the perl modules IO::FDPass (libio-fdpass-perl on Linux) and
 Privileges::Drop (libprivileges-drop-perl on Linux), both in CPAN.
 Privileges::Drop fails with perl 5.34.1 which is the release on Tahoe 26.1, but works properly with perl 5.40.2 which is the current stable Homebrew release.
-Workarounds are either use the Homebrew perl or patch Privileges::Drop on the lines beginning with my %GIDHash and my %EGIDHash to insert "grep { $_ != 4294967295 }" immediately before "split(\s/,", as the problem is that setgid in perl 5.40.2 ends up putting a -1 into $GID and $EGID (which is 4294967295 as an unsigned 32-bit integer).
+Workarounds are either use the Homebrew perl or patch Privileges::Drop on the lines beginning with my %GIDHash and my %EGIDHash to insert "grep { $_ != 4294967295 }" immediately before "split(\s/," in each line, as the problem is that setgid in perl 5.40.2 ends up putting a -1 into $GID and $EGID (which is 4294967295 as an unsigned 32-bit integer).

 Multiple hosts can be supported with a single config file using either
    hosts: <hostname-list>